TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-hardware-nodereboot-motherboard-failure.md

 <!--rcaDescription-->
 ### **Root Cause**
-> The physical host node where the VM was running encountered a **hardware failure due to System Board.**
+> The physical host node where the VM was running encountered a **hardware failure due to system board.**
 >

 <!--resolutionDetails-->